 Job Description: Customer service representatives take orders, resolve complaints, and answer questions from customers.
 Most of their interactions take place over the phone, by email, or through live internet chat.

 Training Requirements: Most jobs require only short-term on-the-job training.

-Job Outlook and Prospects: BLS forecasts indicate that employment will grow faster than the average for all occupations through 2024.
+Job Outlook and Prospects: BLS forecasts indicate that employment will grow by 5 percent between 2016 and 2026—faster than the average for all occupations.
 Job prospects will be good.

 Job Description: Receptionists greet visitors, schedule appointments, and direct telephone calls to the proper recipients.

 Training Requirements: Employers provide on-the-job training to receptionists, but some will only hire candidates who have experience using word processing and spreadsheet applications.

 Job Outlook and Prospects: The BLS predicts employment growth of 9 percent between 2016 and 2026, as fast as the growth for all occupations.
 Job prospects will be good, especially in the healthcare industry.